|Found on our classroom typewriter|

 No, I mean the warm wall of sound, the rhythms of vowels carved by consonants, the dance of the back and forth cadence of voices, the wavering pauses.

-We are all mammal, even teachers.
+We are all mammals, even teachers.
 Our most intense moments of the shared sounds of communion dissolve into wordless exchanges.
 Shared meals, shared music, shared bodies, shared death, we remember for a moment we are all one in this world.

 This is what we lose by texting